 Other medications may be given to counteract anxiety.
 Sleeping medications can help if you suffer from sleep problems or nightmares.

-How Can I Find PTSD & Trauma Treatment Near Me?
+How Can I Find PTSD & Trauma Treatment Near Mission Viejo?

-If you are looking for a PTSD treatment facility, Alter Behavioral Health is an exceptional center in Orange County.
+If you are looking for a PTSD treatment facility, Alter Behavioral Health Mission Viejo is an exceptional center in Orange County.
 How we treat PTSD & trauma starts with a person-centered approach.
 That means you will find care that is tailored to your needs.
-If you or someone you know is experiencing post-traumatic stress disorder, call Alter Behavioral Health to speak with a specialist about treatment options.
+If you or someone you know is experiencing post-traumatic stress disorder, call Alter Behavioral Health to speak with a specialist about treatment options and to verify insurance.